25 memorable TV teachers

 You may also like: The best streaming services for sports in 2021

-In one of the most memorable episodes of the popular sketch comedy show “Key & Peele,” Keegan Michael-Key plays Mr. Garvey, a Black substitute teacher who mispronounces every one of the white suburban students’ names.
-As so often they do, Key and Peele manage to make their audience laugh while also considering the broader implications of that humor.
+In one of the most memorable episodes of the popular sketch comedy show “Key & Peele,” Keegan-Michael Key plays Mr. Garvey, a Black substitute teacher who mispronounces every one of the white suburban students’ names.
+As they so often do, Key and Peele manage to make their audience laugh while also considering the broader implications of that humor.

-Dr. Ross Gellar
+Dr. Ross Geller

 The 1980s TV show “Fame” tells the story of the New York City High School for Performing Arts.
 In addition to following the artistic students in their arduous hunt for fame, the show also showcases the dedication of faculty members like Lydia Grant, a dance teacher portrayed by Debbie Allen who pushed them along the way.